Prince's Trust Council – Northern Ireland

 Mr Brian McGrath

-Brian was appointed as the Chief Executive and Harbour Commissioner of Londonderry Port in March 2003.
-A Former Director of Harland and Wolff, Brian has extensive experience in ship design, project management and maritime economics.
+Brian was appointed as the Chief Executive and Harbour Commissioner in March 2003.
+A Former Director of Harland and Wolff, Brian has many years’ experience in ship design and maritime economics.
 He is a Chartered Director, a Fellow of the Institute of Directors and a Fellow of the Royal Institution of Chartered Surveyors.
-He has recently been appointed to the Council of the Prince’s Trust in Northern Ireland.
-Brian is a board member of the Londonderry Chamber of Commerce.
-Brian has previously served as a Council Member of the British Ports Association and the Confederation of British Industries Northern Ireland.
+Brian is President of the Londonderry Chamber of Commerce and a Northern Ireland Board Member of The Prince’s Trust.
+Brian is also a Former Council Member of the British Ports’ Association and the Confederation of British Industries Northern Ireland.

 Has been a Council member for over six years.
 A former Assistant Chief Constable he has been a Commissioner for Prison Reform as well as a member of the NI Tourist Board.
 He is currently a member of the Strategic Investment Board and Maze Long Kesh Development Corporation as well as Chair of the Responsible Retail Code for all Licensed Premises.
 Duncan is also a Patron of Special Olympics Ireland.